- The Stanford marshmallow test showed that preschoolers who showed patience and delayed gratification did better later in life.

 A confectionary crystal ball?

 Performed by psychologist Walter Mischel and then graduate student Ebbe Ebbesen in the early ‘70s, the original marshmallow studies didn’t look at success but self-control.
 Though the experiments varied slightly with each iteration, the basics went like this: A researcher would show a preschooler two treats, marshmallows and pretzels.
-They would tell the child they had to leave the room but could be signaled back by ringing a bell.
+The researchers would excuse themselves from the room, telling the child that they could be summoned back by ringing a bell.
 If the child waited for the researcher to return, they could have two of their preferred treat.
 If they rang the bell beforehand, they would get only one.

 The researchers then left the room and observed the preschoolers.
 They found that children who had the initial snack within sight were much less patient than those who kept it from view.
 Children given toys to play with or fun activities to do fared better still.
 From this, Mischel and Ebbesen concluded that delayed gratification—a key component of self-control—was about developing coping strategies for the present.
 Focusing on future rewards only frustrated and sabotaged self-motivation efforts.